 “It’s a congregate-living setting where the residents or members have little or no need for care services or care reminders,” Bowman says.
 “Many of our residents in independent living communities still have jobs, are still driving, playing golf and living very active and robust lives.”

-“Living independently implies that you’re living in your own home,” says Nancy Avitabile, owner of Urban Eldercare, a geriatric care management practice in New York City.
+“Living independently implies that you’re living in your own home,” says Nancy Avitabile, owner of Urban Eldercare, a geriatric care management practice in New York City, and a past president of the Aging Life Care Association.
 “Independent living implies that you’re in a residential setting but not receiving care.
-However, some independent living residential settings will allow people to age in place,” adds Avitabile, who is past president of the Aging Life Care Association.
+However, some independent living residential settings will allow people to age in place.”

-“One of the primary things about independent living, at least in our area, is essentially: You’re living in a community,” Avitabile tells families looking into options.
-“It’s basically like having an apartment with your meal plan, and some amenities, the recreational services and all the stimulating programs.”
+Avitabile tells families looking into senior residence options that independent living is really community-based living.
+“It’s basically like having an apartment with your meal plan and some amenities, the recreational services and all the stimulating programs,” she adds.

 Getting just enough extra care is possible, despite the emphasis on independence.
 “Generally, a resident can contract out,” Bowman says.
 “Quite often, our independent living residents will have companions that live with them in their homes, who come and stay with them for a period of time in their independent living apartment.
 We try to make that as seamless as possible, to help people with that transition.”

 If you want a wider array of choices and care levels, “senior living is all of the above,” Avitabile says.
-“That could be assisted living, memory care, independent living and sometimes there could even be a nursing home on the same property, (although) typically not within the same building.”
+“That could be assisted living, memory care, independent living, and sometimes there could even be a nursing home on the same property, (though) typically not within the same building.”